kennyhungkl/whatsappNote/README.md

   - `Expense: Uber; Category: Transport; Amount: 98.5`
   - `Lunch - Food - 65`
 - Voice (ptt) or image messages can be used if your n8n workflow transcribes/reads them.

+## Import n8n Workflow
+- Open n8n and go to `Workflows` → `Import from File`.
+- Select `workflow.json`
+- Open the Webhook node in the imported workflow and copy the production webhook URL.
+- Set `N8N_WEBHOOK_URL` in `n8n-whatsapp-trigger/.env` to that production URL (not `/webhook-test`).
+- Set the workflow to `Active` and test by sending a message to yourself.